Edward Coles: Service in the White House

 Upon recovering in June, Coles and his 40-year-old mulatto slave and coachman, Ralph Crawford, toured the Northwest Territory in search of land Coles could purchase and develop as a home for himself and a place for the slaves he still proposed to free.
 Coles wrote letters to President Madison and to relatives expressing dissatisfaction with the high land prices in Ohio, then with squatters, real estate speculators and fraudulent businessmen as he travelled further west into the Indiana (and what became the Illinois) Territory.
 In the Missouri Territory Coles bought some land for investment, before finally embarking in St. Louis on a keel boat for his trip down the Mississippi River to New Orleans, from where Coles ultimately sailed home to Virginia.

-Coles was delayed again in fulfilling his covenant with freedom by a diplomatic trip to Russia (1816–1817) at President Madison's request, to resolve a diplomatic incident concerning the Russian consul's arrest in Philadelphia for raping a maid.
+Coles was delayed again in fulfilling his covenant with freedom by a diplomatic trip to Russia (1816–1817) at President Madison's request, to resolve a diplomatic incident concerning the Russian consul's arrest in Philadelphia for sexually assaulting a maid.
 After successfully completing his mission in St. Petersburg, Coles toured Brussels, Paris and England.
 While in England, Coles met ambassador John Quincy Adams and social reformer Morris Birkbeck.
 Coles extolled such enthusiasm about Illinois that Birkbeck bought land, moved and established a settlement.
 Upon his return, Coles wrote a paper comparing slavery and Russian serfdom, so if an ulterior motive for the diplomatic assignment was dissuading Coles from his manumission plan, it failed.
 Moreover, Coles wrote about (and long remembered) the pervasive bribery and unethical business practices he encountered in Russia.

 Correspondence with Jefferson

 In 1814 Coles wrote a letter to his Albemarle County neighbor Thomas Jefferson, asking the former President to again embark on a campaign of emancipation and publicly work for an end to slavery in Virginia.
 Jefferson's response has become a signal document in the study of Jefferson's troubling and complex relationship with the institution of slavery.
 At age 71 and generally retired from politics and because Virginia law did not allow for emancipation of slaves, Jefferson declined Coles' request, advising his young friend and associate to stay in Virginia to help in the long-term demise of slavery.
-Coles’ disappointment is clear in his return letter of September 26, 1814.
+Coles’ disappointment is clear in his return letter of September 26, 1814, in which he referred to the example of revolutionary leader Benjamin Franklin who late in life campaigned for abolition.